How Well Do Comprehensive Plans Promote Public Health?

 August 27, 2013

-Learn from case studies examples of how local government agencies can build upon partnerships for assistance and resources to translate a comprehensive plan from policy document into a set of actions to improve community health.
-As built environment factors increasingly determine public health outcomes, this presentation offers a clear and targeted avenue for intervention at the highest level of built environment planning.
+Attendees heard case study examples of how local government agencies build upon partnerships for assistance and resources to translate a comprehensive plan from policy document into a set of actions to improve community health.
+This presentation offered a clear and targeted avenue for intervention at the highest level of built environment planning.